Add a Little Extra?

 Allow the sensations to fill your mouth – we only use 100% cocoa butter for a truly luxurious mouthfeel as it melts at body temperature for a truly decadent result.

-From roots to wrapper, a bar can take months to create.
+From roots to the wrapper, a bar can take months to create.
 Resist the urge to scoff the lot and make sure you savour all the complexity of each bite.

 Texture, flavour, finish